CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_13_fetch.md

 - Pick an API from the list in the API page, or use our meow facts API: `https://meowfacts.herokuapp.com/` (you can find documentation [here](https://github.com/wh-iterabb-it/meowfacts)), and create a program that prints out different cat facts.

-- Use a loop to call an API multiple times, with different paramaters each time
+- Use a loop to call an API multiple times, with different paramaters each time.
+- Try combining two APIs at once, or more!
+How might this be useful to build a larger application?
 - Further combine APIs and the other features you've been taught to your hearts content!

 ## Automagical query parameters